BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 ## SCSynth

 The real-time audio server forms the core of the platform.
-The server uses synth definitions ``SynthDef`` as templates for creating synth nodes.
+The server uses synth definitions, i.e., ``SynthDefs`` as templates for creating synth nodes.
 Those synth instances can then be executed.
 The user can trigger and influence the execution via OSC messages.

 For example, one can change the arguments of a ``SynthDef`` while the synth is executed.

 Very similar to object-oriented programming, a ``SynthDef`` is a blueprint for a synth instance.